Our Mission, Purpose, Story

-As a 501(c)3 educational non-profit, our mission is driven by the need to preserve Bob Mizer's archives, which include over two million photographic works, and his equipment, props, sets, and remaining personal effects.
-In addition, The Foundation holds works by some of Mizer's contemporaries and successors, including George Quaintance, Bruce Bellas, and Dave Martin, and exhibits photographic shows by artists producing works that visually, politically, or otherwise push mainstream societal boundaries.
+As a 501(c)(3) educational non-profit, our mission is driven by the need to preserve Bob Mizer's archives, which include over two million photographic works, and his equipment, props, sets, and remaining personal effects.
+In addition, The Foundation holds works by some of Mizer's contemporaries and successors, including George Quaintance, Bruce Bellas, and Dave Martin.
+It exhibits photographic shows by artists producing works that visually, politically, or otherwise push mainstream societal boundaries.

-We intend to spur thought and discussion in our San Francisco institution through protection and exposure of photography that has been discriminated against or otherwise marginalized.
-Teaching the public and disseminating educational material in relation to photographic artwork created by LGBT artists including, but not limited to, publications, exhibitions, workshops is the heart of our Foundation.
+We intend to spur thought and discussion in our San Francisco institution by protecting and exposing photography that has been discriminated against or otherwise marginalized.
+Teaching the public and disseminating educational material about photographic artwork created by LGBT artists including, but not limited to, publications, exhibitions, and workshops is the heart of our Foundation.

 Every donation makes a difference and has a tremendous impact on our work.